-In auditing the financial statements, we have concluded that the Trustee's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the Trustees' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the Trustees' assessment of the Academy's ability to continue to adopt the going concern basis of accounting included review of the future cashflows, budgets forcasts and discussion with trustees.